1 – CUT THE CRAP

 Yes, you’ve said your vows but what does getting hitched mean on a practical level?
-What promise can you make your bride which will show her she married the right bloke?
+What promise can you make your partner that will show they’ve married the right bloke?

 Can you promise to turn up the heating?
 Listen to Justin Bieber?
-Make her favourite eton mess once a week?
+Make their favourite eton mess once a week?
 Learn to put up a tent?

-Whatever it is, make it something that only she would really appreciate and it’s guaranteed to provide a memorable finale to your speech.
+Whatever it is, make it something that only they would appreciate.
+Guaranteed, it will provide a memorable finale to your speech.